University Health Services header

 Transfer your prescription to a pharmacy near you.

-If you’re leaving the United States ask your insurance company if they’ll allow a vacation override for the time you’ll be traveling; have your travel dates available when you call.
+If you’re leaving the United States, call your insurance company and ask if they’ll allow a vacation override for the time you’ll be traveling.
+Have your travel dates ready when you call.